 Accounts of Astley as a war hero include helping to rescue the Duke of Brunswick from behind enemy lines during the Seven Years War (1755-1764) and defeating five battalions with their colours and nine pieces of cannon at Emsdorff (Cannon, R. 1841).

 However, the principal reason Astley’s name is known to us today is for his enormous contribution to our cultural life.
-Bringing together acrobats, clowns and trick riders in a 42-foot ring; for over 30 years, Astley entertained both high society and the general public with a series of acts that combined risky and tense displays of skill with comic relief.
+Bringing together acrobats, clowns and trick riders in a 42-foot ring, creating the art form that became known as The Circus; for over 30 years, Astley entertained both high society and the general public with a series of acts that combined risky and tense displays of skill with comic relief.
 Astley himself was at the heart of these performances, simultaneously riding up to three horses whilst performing ever more daring tricks (London Gazetteer, 4th April 1768).

 Little is known about Astley’s early life in Newcastle-under-Lyme, Staffordshire; but we can imagine it was very different from the glamorous life he was to go on to lead.
-Although there is no official record of his birth, it is generally accepted that he was born in 1742.
+Although there is no official record of his birth, Philip Astley’s ancestors lived within the Newcastle-under-Lyme area for a number of generations and it is generally accepted that he was born in Newcastle-under-Lyme on 8th January 1742.
 At this time, Newcastle-under-Lyme was a lively market town – an important staging post on the road to London.
-From a young age, it is assumed that Philip worked with his father Edward, a cabinet maker and veneer-cutter.
+From a young age, it is assumed that Philip worked with his father Edward, a cabinet maker and veneer-cutter, records show Philip and the Astley family living in Ladd Lane in the middle of the town.
 Later accounts (DeCastro, 1824) indicate that at that time, his relationship with his ‘warm tempered’ father was poor.

 In 1759, Philip Astley enlisted under Colonel Eliott in the 15th Light Dragoons, the first Light Cavalry Regiment of the British Army (Muster Lists 15th Light Dragoons).
 A few months later, Astley was chosen by Dominic Angelo, Lord Pembroke’s trainer to be instructed in a new method of riding at Lord Pembroke’s estate near Salisbury.
 Astley demonstrated skill in ‘trick riding’ and ‘subduing’ and training horses.
 Astley’s military career saw him in active service during the Seven Years’ War (1756-1763) and French Revolutionary wars.